JacksonHagood/CPP_Basics/Appendix/std.md

 # The Standard Library

 C++ provides a library of header files that provide some useful functions, objects, and constants.
 A complete list of these libraries can be found on the [refrence website](https://en.cppreference.com/w/cpp/header).
-Many of these headers have C-equivalents that can provide similiar functionality.
+Some of these headers have C-equivalents that can provide similiar functionality.

 ## Common Headers